Whole Foods- Shopping Smart

 Let’s face it when we think of Whole Foods we think EXPENSIVE.
 For our family, we shop there because it has many of the rare allergy friendly items we buy for our son.
 We also shop at Whole Foods because of the vast amount of organic/ non-GMO options.
 Over the years I have discovered ways to make it more affordable to shop at Whole Foods.

-- Be open to trying the produce on sale each week and buy in season.
+- go site Be open to trying the produce on sale each follow url week and https://alldayelectrician.com/abgra85s buy in season.
 This is a good way to introduce new foods and gives you more variety in your diet.
 Organic strawberries not in season are almost $6 for a shell.
 When in season they can be $2.50!!
 Stock up and store for future smoothies, shortcake, and homemade fruit rolls.

 Organic Deals This site tells you what produce is in season currently, includes deals, and coupon links.